argoproj/argo-workflows/docs/events.md

 The event environment typically contains:

 * `payload` the event payload.
-* `metadata` event metadata, including the user info and HTTP headers.
+* `metadata` event metadata, including HTTP headers.
 * `discriminator` the discriminator from the URL.

 ### Payload